OnroerendErfgoed/atramhasis/paper/paper.md

 [specialised widgets](https://github.com/OnroerendErfgoed/thesaurus-widget) that
 allow navigating the thesaurus from the top concepts along branches to the leafs.
 For most transactions between internal Flanders Heritage systems and the thesaurus system, simple JSON REST services are used.
-This was deliberately modelled on the implementation standards used in other Flanders Heritage sytems.
+These are deliberately modelled on the implementation standards used in other Flanders Heritage sytems.
 This allows developers used to working in an enterprise IT context to feel comfortable and productive.